 The Fountain Creek Nature Center is located at 320 Pepper Grass Lane in Fountain.
-For more info. call 520-6745 or visit http://www.elpasocountyparks.com ONLINE REGISTRATION available at www.elpasocountynaturecenters.com.
+All programs require preregistration.
+Call (719) 520-6745 or visit http://www.elpasocountynaturecenters.com.

-Children ages 3-6, with an adult, will enjoy puppet shows or stories, crafts, hands-on activities, and discovery time on the trail. $3 per person including siblings 2 and over and adults.
-Prepaid registration required.
+Children ages 3-6, with an adult, will enjoy puppet shows or stories, crafts, hands-on activities, and discovery time on the trail.
+Prepaid registration required. $3 per person including siblings and adults.

-All levels of birders are invited to help us observe and record the bird species in Fountain Creek Regional Park. $5 donation per person to help support our bird feeder program!
-Preregistration is required.
+All levels of birders are invited to help us observe and record the bird species in Fountain Creek Regional Park.
+Preregistration is required and space is limited. $5 donation per person recommended.

 Nature lovers ages 8 to 15 are invited to spend time together outdoors and practice their birding skills!
-In this meeting, we will learn about corvids.
-Drop off your child for a lesson, craft, and birding walk! $10 per meeting.
-Prepaid registration required.
+In this meeting we will learn about winter adaptations and survival strategies.
+Drop off your child for a lesson, craft, and birding walk!
+Prepaid registration required. $10 per child.

 Learn about hawks, owls, eagles, falcons, and vultures through a live birds of prey program with Nature & Wildlife Discovery Center!
 The presentation includes two different birds of prey and a discussion of adaptations, predator/prey relationships, natural history, and personal stories of the birds presented.
-You’ll also hear about the work the center does to rehabilitate sick, injured, and orphaned birds of prey. $4 per member/$5 per nonmember.
-Prepaid registration required.
+You’ll also hear about the work the Center foes to rehabilitate sick, injured, and orphaned birds of prey.
+Prepaid registration required. $5 per person/$4 per member.